ibm-cloud-docs/speech-to-text/language-create.md

     -   Do not use the name of a corpus that has already been added to the custom model.
     -   Do not use the name `user`, which is reserved by the service to denote custom words that are added or modified by the user.
 -   Pass the corpus text file as the body of the request.

+You can add a maximum of 90 thousand OOV words and 10 million total words from all sources combined.
+This includes words from corpora and grammars, and words that you add directly.
+For more information, see [How much data do I need?](/docs/services/speech-to-text/language-resource.html#wordsResourceAmount)
+{: note}

 The following example adds the corpus text file `healthcare.txt` to the custom model with the specified ID.
 The example names the corpus `healthcare`.